 What is the call schedule?

-Residents are expected to participate in a yearly research project of the quality necessary to present at a national meeting (usually ARVO).
+Residents are expected to participate in a yearly research project of the quality necessary to present at a national meeting, such as ARVO.
+The majority of our residents present at ARVO at least once during residency.
 Presentation at such meetings is encouraged and travel is paid by Sinai Hospital for accepted presentations on which the resident is first author.
-In addition, a presentation at the annual Krieger Eye Symposium is required.
+A hospital wide Quality Improvement competition is held annually, with a cash prize for the winning project.
+In addition, a case presentation at the annual Krieger Eye Symposium is required.

 What are the research facilities?

-Third year residents are expected to attend the annual meeting of the American Academy of Ophthalmology.
-Presentation at the meeting is not necessary.
-Sinai pays for registration and travel expenses.
+Presentation at these meetings is not necessary.
+Sinai Hospital pays for registration and travel expenses.

-Residents may perform an optional 4 week elective at the Aravind Eye Hospital in India during the latter part their third year.
-Sinai Hospital covers the majority of travel expense associated with this rotation.
+Residents may perform an optional four-week elective at the Arvind Eye Hospital in India during the latter part their third year.
+This is a rotation designed to teach extracapsular and small incision cataract surgery and to study the success of surgical models in other countries.
+Sinai Hospital covers the majority of the travel expense associated with this rotation.